IgniteUI/igniteui-theming/sass/json/README.md

 }
 ```

-Given the above snippet, the first present selector i.e. `example` will be used as the name of the JSON file.
+Given the above snippet, the first present selector, i.e. `example`, will be used as the name of the JSON file.
 Any custom property declaration in the body of the selector, in this case `--content`, will be used to generate a key within the generated JSON file.
 The opening `{` and closing `}` braces define the scope of the JSON object.
 The value that will be assigned to the `content` key is anything to the right of the `:`.

 ##### Grouping several keys together into an object: